RuyiLi/contest-problems/arithmetic-sentence/arithmetic-sentence.md

-check if string provided follows a pattern case matters can start from any character after lowercase z, it goes to uppercase A
+check if the string provided follows a pattern case matters can start from any character after lowercase z, it goes to uppercase A